iamonnox/tradecontrol/docs/tc_balance_sheet.md

 ﻿# Balance Sheets

-[Trade Control](https://github.com/tradecontrol) is an Open Source, nascent production system with the implemented capacity to replace an accounting system.
-I have been concentrating on the financial dimension before moving on to developing control systems for stock, quality and production.
-Now, with [the inclusion of a balance sheet](https://github.com/TradeControl/tc-office/blob/master/docs/tc_demo_balance_sheets.md), Trade Control conforms to the technical and legal requirements of the capitalist system.
+On 8 September 2020, I uploaded [release 3.30.4](https://github.com/tradecontrol/blob/master/changelog.md) of the Trade Control balance sheet.
+This release can replicate the output of balance sheets from conventional double-entry accounting packages.
+It has been tested against actual submissions to HMRC and Companies House.
+Because the application is free and open source, you can test that out for yourself.

+Balance sheets have been generated in the same way for hundreds of years, being derived from double-entry accounts.
+I have applied a different method and here I explain how.
+Generating asset reporting from an underlying production system has several advantages.
+On the practical side, basic numeracy is the only qualification required to produce and audit your accounts, precluding the need for an accountant.
+On the theoretical side, isolating the code that translates trade into capital clarifies how our capitalist system works.

 The literature on capitalism is vast, but seldom are balance sheets even mentioned.
 This is a remarkable fact because capital is calculated on the balance sheet.
 Without balance sheets, financial markets would lose their purpose and the rich would lose access to much of their wealth.
 The concepts behind capitalism must be implemented functionally, and the calculation of capital is its central pillar.
 Therefore, to understand how it works, the balance sheet is the place to start.

-Balance sheets have been generated in the same way for hundreds of years.
-I have applied a different method.
-Here I explain how.
-The reason why I have re-wired the root code of the capitalist system can be inferred from the conclusion.

 ## Demo